["trends"]

 Fat-washing alcohol is not a brand-new idea as such, but it didn’t become trendy until the early 2000s.
 One of the first bartenders to popularize fat-washing was Don Lee, a creative mixologist who created the Benton’s Old Fashioned at the Please Don’t Tell bar in NYC in 2007.
 This cocktail features bacon fat-washed bourbon, and it quickly became a cult classic.

-Since then, bartenders all over the world have been experimenting with fat-washing, using a wide variety of fats and spirits.
+Since then, bartenders all over the world have been experimenting with fat-washing, using a wide variety of fats and liquors.
 In fact, today you are likely to find fat-washed cocktails on the inspiring menus at many of the best bars in the world.

 More alchemy this way!
 How to Use Starch in Cocktails

-What does fat-washing to do a spirit?
+What does fat-washing to do liquor?

 Why do people love fat-washing cocktails?

-There are many reasons why people love fat-washed cocktails.
-First, they are simply delicious.
+• They are simply delicious.
 The added flavor and richness of the fat can take a cocktail to the next level.

 What ingredients can you use for fat-washing cocktails?